 The XVth World Water Congress of the International Water Resources Association (IWRA) will meet in Edinburgh, Scotland, on May 25-29, 2015.

-OOSKAnews: You are slated to present at the XVth World Water Congress of the IWRA.
+OOSKAnews: You are the organizer of a special session at the XVth World Water Congress of the IWRA.
 Can you tell us what your presentation will be about?

 OOSKAnews: What are your hopes and aspirations for the Congress?

 Keulertz: I went to the last one in Brazil and I really enjoyed the atmosphere.
 There were a lot of academics that had the opportunity to engage with the private sector.
 And this time there will be even more of a private sector presence.
 I see this as an opportunity for the two sectors to work together to find joint solutions to global water problems.